All Episodes

 Doctor, there are snipers out there shooting abortion doctors right now.

-It's pretty scary.
+It's pretty scary, isn't it?

-I think we have a lot of work to do and that's why I'm so happy that you're bringing up this issue because what you're talking about with this show, Art, is you're talking about the immediate future of mankind.
+I think we have a lot of work to do, and that's why I'm so happy that you're bringing up this issue, because what you're talking about with this show art is you're talking about the immediate future of mankind.

-And you're talking about issues that the media is afraid to talk about, because number one, they don't understand it, and number two, it's controversial, and the media doesn't like to handle the controversy.
+And you're talking about issues that the media is afraid to talk about because, number one, they don't understand it, and number two, it's controversial, and the media doesn't like to handle the controversy.

 I love to handle it.

-It's my life.
+It's my fabulous job.

 It's my lifeblood, thank you.